-- 2. If the time difference between servers is too great for automatic synchronization, bring down the server using the DOWN command and exit to DOS. - 3.
-Use the DOS TIME command to correct the DOS clock.
+- 2 If the time difference between servers is too great for automatic synchronization, bring down the server using the DOWN command and exit to DOS. - 3 Use the DOS TIME command to correct the DOS clock.

-Warning: Do not correct the server's time at the server console or while NetWare is running.
+WARNING: Do not correct the server's time at the server console or while NetWare is running.

-- Turn off the power to the server and then turn it on again.
-Make sure that the hardware clock is maintaining the correct time.
+- 4 Power down the server and power it up again.
+Make sure the hardware clock is maintaining the correct time.

-- 5. Restart the NetWare operating system.
+- 5 Restart NetWare.

-- 6. At the server console, type
+- 6 At the server console, type